 - Fundamental Rights are those rights which help individuals to be at their best selves, that is, with the help of these rights, the individuals can develop their personalities to the fullest extent. - Fundamental Rights are not absolute.
 Reasonable restrictions can be imposed on them and they can be suspended during national emergency and even in normal times when someone is booked under the Preventive Detention Act. - Fundamental Rights are amendable as has been proved by the fact that by the 44th Constitution Amendment Act, 1978, the Fundamental Right to property has been abolished and it has been made a legal right under Article 300(A) of the Indian Constitution. - The Supreme Court and the High Courts have been given the power to protect these fundamental rights in case of violation and they have the power to issue various writs like Habeas Corpus, Mandamas etc. for the purpose of protecting the fundamental rights of the Indian Citizens.

-- 1. Discuss the Right to Equality. - 2.
-Write a note on the Right to Freedom. - 3.
-Analyse the Right to Freedom of Religion. - 4.
-Discuss some important features of the Fundamental Rights. - 5.
-Write a note on the amendability of the Fundamental Rights.
+- 1. Discuss the Right to Equality.

+- 2. Write a note on the Right to Freedom.

+- 3. Analyse the Right to Freedom of Religion.

+1. Discuss some important features of the Fundamental Rights.